codeforbtv/baby-equipment-exchange/README.md

 The emulator suite requires Java JDK version 11 or higher and the [Firebase CLI](https://github.com/firebase/firebase-tools) must be installed.
 The Firebase CLI, firebase-tools, is included as a development dependency.

 Set environment variables.
 Add a file `.env.local` to the project root.
-Ensure the `NODE_PUBLIC_FIREBASE_EMULATORS_IMPORT_DIRECTORY` matches an emulators data directory.
+Ensure the `FIREBASE_EMULATORS_IMPORT_DIRECTORY` matches an emulators data directory.
 Data to import into the emulator is available [here](https://drive.google.com/file/d/1TuBIQXPpqc1Ugmqr2SEcRY1vvqqzw1Qe/view?usp=drive_link).

 ```